Privacy Policy

 2. Scope of the Policy and definitions

-3. What data we process (categories of data)
+3. What data we process (data categories)

 4. Sources of data